thebjorn/vercel-mono-prisma/README.md

 web:dev: }
 ```

-It seems to work when pushing to vercel.
+Building and deploying runs without errors when pushing to vercel, but no data is displayed from the database.
 Manually setting POSTGRES_URL in the environment (even uri-encoded) does not connect.
 ```
 web:dev: Error: Database connection string provided to `neon()` is not a valid URL.
 Connection string: "postgres://defaul...